Looking Forward to the UNSC

 Communicating the SEEA

 At the crux of the communications workstream of the UNCEEA is ensuring that the SEEA is seen as an input into decision making and policy.
 Two key developments in this workstream are the Third Forum on Natural Capital Accounting for Better Policy Decisions and the development of policy issues papers and e-learning modules.
 In particular, the outcomes of the Third Forum on Natural Capital Accounting for Better Policy Decisions, which focuses on biodiversity and climate change, will be made available to the Commission.
-In addition, the Commission will also be updated on the details of the plan for policy issues papers and e-learning modules, with funding from GIZ.
+In addition, the Commission will also be updated on the details of the plan for policy issues papers and e-learning modules, with funding from GIZ, on behalf of BMZ.
 The SEEA website, seea.un.org, and the newsletter will continue to be integral in reaching out to stakeholders to communicate upcoming events, achievements and opportunities, such as the upcoming SEEA side event to the COP or the latest achievements in the E.U.-funded NCA&VES project, to represent the SEEA in the policy space.

 Please visit the website of the UNSC for background documents as they become available and see you at the Commission!